HTTP API

 - The HTTP version is unknown.

-It is strongly advised to use the host and domain names in your applications instead of hardcoding any IP address of the API hosts.
-IP addresses can change any time without prior notice.
+We strongly recommend using the host and domain names in your applications instead of hardcoding any IP address of the API hosts.
+IP addresses can change at any time without prior notice.

 JSON